Grantley Adams International Airport

 Grantley Adams International Airport (GAIA) (IATA: BGI, ICAO: TBPB) is an international airport at Seawell, Christ Church, Barbados, serving as the country's only port of entry by air.

 The airport is the only designated port of entry for persons arriving and departing by air in Barbados and operates as one of the major gateways to the Eastern Caribbean.
 It has direct service to destinations in the United States, Canada, Central America and Europe.
-In 2016, the airport was the eighth-busiest airport in the Caribbean region and the third-busiest airport in the Lesser Antilles after Queen Beatrix International Airport on Aruba and Pointe-à-Pitre International Airport on Guadeloupe.
-GAIA, also remains an important air-link for cruise ship passengers departing and arriving at the Port of Bridgetown, and a base of operations for the Regional Security System (RSS), and the Regional (Caribbean) Police Training Centre.
+In 2024, the airport was the eighth-busiest airport in the Caribbean region and the second-busiest airport in the Lesser Antilles after Queen Beatrix International Airport on Aruba.
+GAIA also remains an important air-link for cruise ship passengers departing and arriving at the Port of Bridgetown, and a base of operations for the Regional Security System (RSS), and the Regional (Caribbean) Police Training Centre.

-The airport's former name was Seawell Airport before being dedicated posthumously in honour of the first Premier of Barbados, Sir Grantley Herbert Adams in 1976.
+The airport's former name was Seawell Airport before being dedicated posthumously in honour of the first Premier of Barbados, Sir Grantley Herbert Adams (1898–1971) in 1976.
 The airport is in the Atlantic time zone (UTC−4:00) and is in World Area Code region No. 246 (by the US Department of Transportation).
-It was a hub for now-defunct Barbadian carriers Caribbean Airways (not to be confused with the currently-as of 2021-operating Caribbean Airlines) and REDjet, the home for the charter carrier West Indies Executive Air, and former home to the flight training school Coconut Airways.
+It was a hub for now-defunct Barbadian carriers Caribbean Airways (not to be confused with the currently-as of 2025-operating Caribbean Airlines) and REDjet, the home for the charter carrier West Indies Executive Air, and former home to the flight training school Coconut Airways.

 Overview and geography

 Grantley Adams International Airport lies 12.9 km from the centre of the capital city Bridgetown, in an area officially known as Seawell.
 This is contrary to most information services stating the airport as being inside the capital.
 Grantley Adams Airport is the main air transportation hub for the Eastern Caribbean.

 The terrain is relatively flat and quite suburban.
 The airport lies in the south-eastern portion of parish of Christ Church, close to the southern tip of the island.
 The airport has easy access to the ABC Highway/highway 7 heading towards the capital and locations to the north and west coast.

-The airport has recently undergone a multi-phase US$100 million upgrade and expansion by the government, which added a new arrivals hall adjacent to the prior arrivals/departures terminals.
+The airport has undergone a multi-phase US$100 million upgrade and expansion by the government, which added a new arrivals hall adjacent to the prior arrivals/departures terminals.
 Construction was made slightly more complicated because the airport has to remain open for up to 16 hours per day.
 Its current infrastructure is supposed to meet the needs of Barbados until at least 2015.
 The phase III construction project, which is yet to be completed will see changes made to the aeroplane parking configuration.